 Pronouncements issued but not yet effective are listed below.
-Unless otherwise indicated, the Association does not expect that the future adoption of the said pronouncement will have a significant impact on its financial statements.
-The Association intends to adopt the following pronouncement when they become effective.
+Unless otherwise indicated, the Company does not expect that the future adoption of the said pronouncements will have a significant impact on its financial statements.
+The Association intends to adopt the following pronouncements when these become effective.